hungpham2017/mDMET/README.md

 - Using overlap matrix to do Smith decomposition
 - Using symmetry and multiple solvers
 - Single-embedding DMET (similar to CASCI=True in QC-DMET)
-- Quantum chemical solvers: RHF, CASCI, CASSCF
+- Quantum chemical solvers: RHF, CASCI/CASSCF, DMRG-CASCI/DMRG-CASSCF
+- Lattice Hamiltonian: 1D/2D Hamiltonian
 ### 3. On progress:
 - Smith decomposition for a UHF wavefunction
-- Smith decomposition from a Kohn-Sham 1RDM
+- Smith decomposition for periodic systems
-- Maximally localized Wannier functions for pyscf/pbc class
+- heisenberg Hamiltonian (XXZ,...)